berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

           (+ (rank (one-card hand))
              (total (remaining-cards hand)) )))

-    > (total (make-hand (make-card 3 'heart) (make-card 10 'club) (make-card 4 'diamond) )) 17
+    > (total (make-hand (make-card 3 'heart) (make-card 10 'club) (make-card 4 'diamond) ))
+    > 17

-Once we're using data abstraction we can change the implementation of the data type without aﬀecting the programs that use that data type.
-This means we can change how we represent a card, for example, without rewriting total:
+In the code above, we used data abstraction.
+As a result, we can change the implementation of the data type without affecting it behavior or the programs that use that data type.
+This means we can change how our playing cards are represented, without letting the user know as the behavior is the same.

+For example, we can represent a card as a number from 1 and 52, instead of a word comprised of the rank number and the one-letter suit.
+In the code below, we redefined the body of `make-card`, `rank`, and `suit` and kept `make-hand`, `one-card`, and `total` from the code above.
+Even with these changes, the code's functionalities remain the same and `total` is called the same way.

     (define (make-card rank suit)